 The following is a summary of certain provisions of the Omnibus Plan.
-This summary is intended as a summary only and is qualified in its entirety by reference to the Omnibus Plan, which is attached as Schedule "C" to this Proxy Statement.
+This summary is intended as a summary only and is qualified in its entirety by reference to the Omnibus Plan attached as Schedule "C" to the proxy statement prepared for the company's annual stockholder meeting held on September 15, 2022.